Last Mile Enterprises Faces Fund Shortfall as Warrant Holders Skip Conversion by Maturity

 Q3FY26 Financial Results Approval

-The board approved a significant business expansion into the clean energy sector through its subsidiary Last Mile Energy Private Limited.
-The company will subscribe to 76% of the paid-up share capital of this subsidiary, which will focus on designing, manufacturing, and commercializing hydrogen-based products for both household and commercial applications.
+The board approved entry into the hydrogen energy sector through subsidiary Last Mile Energy Private Limited, where the company will hold 76% of the paid-up share capital.
+The subsidiary will focus on designing, manufacturing and commercializing hydrogen-based products for household and commercial use to support clean energy adoption through hydrogen and hydrogen-blended fuels.

-Subsidiary Name: Last Mile Energy Private Limited
+Entity Name: Last Mile Energy Private Limited

-Shareholding: 76% of paid-up share capital
+Shareholding: 76%

-Business Focus: Hydrogen-based products for household and commercial use
+Business Focus: Hydrogen-based products and clean energy

 Employee Housing Loan Scheme

-Aggregate Limit: Up to Rs.
-8 crores
+Aggregate Limit: Up to ₹8 crores

-Beneficiaries: Eligible senior employees and KMPs
+Beneficiaries: Senior employees and KMPs

-Annual Turnover Percentage: 2.07% (based on last audited financial statements)
+Annual Turnover Percentage: 2.07%

 Transaction Basis: Arm's length

-US Market Expansion Through Joint Venture
+US Joint Venture Initiative

 Partner: Mangalam LLC (USA)

-Proposed Shareholding: Last Mile Enterprises: 51%, Mangalam LLC: 49%
+Proposed Shareholding: Last Mile Enterprises 51%, Mangalam LLC 49%

 More News on Last Mile Enterprises